VR-Instruments/MarimbaModel/README.md

 ## Overview
 This project was started as a class project for CSCI-751 (Fall 2016) to create a virtual reality in which you can pick up and use various virtual instruments, the first of which being the marimba.
-For more information, see the User Manual PDF.
+For more information, see the docs/ directory.

 ## Developers
 Andrew Glaude       RIT CS      <ajg2440@rit.edu>